 Below, learn what counts as low blood pressure, what underlying factors may be at play, and what the treatments involve.

 The heart pumps blood around the body, continuously delivering oxygen and other nutrients.
-Blood pressure refers to the force of blood pushing against the artery walls as the heart pumps.
+Blood pressure refers to the

 In a person with low blood pressure, blood flows through the veins and arteries with too little force.